Yan-Xia/Text2Loc/README.md

 # Text2Loc
+This repository is the official implementation of our CVPR 2024 paper:
-The codes for CVPR2024 paper 'Text2Loc: 3D Point Cloud Localization from Natural Language'
+**Text2Loc: 3D Point Cloud Localization from Natural Language**